Franklin (Peanuts)

 Franklin is a fictional character in the comic strip Peanuts, created by Charles M. Schulz.
-Introduced on July 31, 1968, Franklin was the first African American character in the strip.
-He goes to school with Peppermint Patty and Marcie.
+Introduced on July 31, 1968, Franklin was the first black character in the strip.
+He is the second person of color to appear in the strip, debuting a year after José Peterson, a polite, biracial athlete of Mexican and Swedish ancestry who was introduced in 1967.
+Franklin goes to school with Peppermint Patty and Marcie.

 In his first appearance, he met Charlie Brown when they were both at the beach.
-Franklin's father was a soldier fighting in Vietnam, to which Charlie Brown replied "My dad's a barber... he was in a war too, but I don't know which one."
+Franklin's father was a soldier fighting in the Vietnam War, to which Charlie Brown replied "My dad's a barber... he was in a war too, but I don't know which one."
 Franklin later paid Charlie Brown a visit and found some of Charlie Brown's other friends to be quite odd.
-His last appearance in the Peanuts comic strip was on November 5, 1999; three months before Schulz's death.
+His last appearance in the Peanuts comic strip was on November 5, 1999, three months before Schulz's death.

+While his surname is never confirmed in the comic strip, some animated specials, beginning with You're in the Super Bowl, Charlie Brown, give his full name as Franklin Armstrong.
+Schulz chose the surname as a nod to African-American cartoonist Robb Armstrong, who would later contribute to Welcome Home, Franklin, a direct-to-Internet special based around the character.